Photo courtesy of the Hoosier Times.

 SHYAM K. SRIRAM | GUEST CONTRIBUTOR | firstname.lastname@example.org

 Editor’s Note: The original version of this column stated that Martinsville “will always be racist.”
 This has since been stricken from the piece.
 The Butler Collegian regrets publishing a statement that does not speak to the possibility of change — change that the town’s residents are striving for.
 According to an Indy Star article, the town’s “reputation was sealed” by the murder of Carol Jenkins, but Martinsville’s residents are striving to heal and show others more of their town.
-The Collegian should not have painted the entire town as racist for its past actions.
+The Collegian should not have painted the entire town as racist for the past events that have occurred there.
 Shyam Sriram, the guest columnist, has accepted the invitation from Martinsville residents to tour the town once the coronavirus travel restrictions are uplifted.

 Corrections: Carol Jenkins was 21 years old at the time of her death and not 20.
 The men who murdered her were not from Martinsville.
 Carol Jenkins was a 21-year-old black woman who was murdered in Martinsville in 1968 and whose case was not solved until 2002.
 She was followed and harassed by two white men, who were visiting the area from Bloomington.
 The Butler Collegian regrets these errors.